 The registration deadline is Tuesday, January 3, 2023.
 Apply Now.

-Boot Camp is held on Microsoft Teams for three days of supported writing, tutoring, guidance on writing process, and camaraderie.
+Boot Camp is held for three days of supported writing, tutoring, guidance on writing process, and camaraderie.
 You’ll find your rhythm writing alongside a community of peers.
 In past years, Boot Camp participants have produced the equivalent of two full dissertations in just three days.

-We also heard your feedback about wanting a Boot Camp that’s better suited to working virtually from home.
-We’ll be changing our breaks, programming, and schedule to make it more comfortable and more productive for everyone.
-And we know working from home comes with interruptions, but we ask participants to try to commit to three full days of writing as much as possible.
+We have listened to student feedback and continue to fine tune for a Boot Camp that’s well-suited to working virtually.
+Our breaks, programming, and schedule make participating in Bootcamp comfortable and productive for everyone.
+And we know working virtually may come with interruptions, but we ask participants to try to commit to three full days of writing as much as possible.

 “I had been feeling really stuck with my work, and this event loosened my thoughts up a bit and allowed me to make more critical connections to the literature.
 I lessened the amount of unnecessary self-editing and just wrote.